transport-stack/wiki-transport-stack/docs/use-cases/bus-auto-outshedding.md

    - Returns distances traveled by buses on a specific date
    - Response: HTML table with bus numbers and distances

-**Data Flow**:
-1. Client requests data for a specific date, depot, and/or shift
-2. API server validates request parameters
-3. Server reads appropriate JSON file from data directory
-4. Server filters data based on request parameters
-5. Server formats and returns data to client

 ## Performance & Security Considerations